Ashley432/A03/README.md

 Merge Conflict: When git can't automatically fix the differences in code between two commits

-Push: you are able to get hte branch's head from a repository to see if it is related to the local branch red
+Push: you are able to get hte branch's head from a repository to see if it is related to the local branch ref, if it is all attributes and thos missing will be put into a remote database

-Pull:
+Pull: This is when you are able to fetch from the branch and merge it

-Remote
+Remote: would mean online , but remote repository is a ref where you can use the changes from another repository

-Repository
+Repository: This is a group of ref depending on the object database, and they can share an object database with other repositories